BlauGroup/RNMC/LGMC.md

-# GMC : <span style="color: #0066CC"> Gillespie Monte Carlo </span>
+# LGMC : <span style="color: #0066CC"> Lattice Gillespie Monte Carlo </span>

-Implementation of Gillespie's next reaction simulator appropriate for applications in a homogeneous region or where species are well mixed.
+Implementation of Gillespie's next reaction simulator which couples a lattice and homogeneous region capable of electrochemical reactions.

 ## Sqlite IO

 Sqlite is used for input, output, and checkpointing.
-Before running GMC two necessary .sqlite files must be generated - The Reaction Network Database and State Database.
+Before running LGMC two necessary .sqlite files must be generated - The Lattice Reaction Network Database and State Database.
 Examples of Python code used to generate these files are available in [Examples](./Examples.html).
 Below is an outline of each .sqlite file and its necessary tables. **Each .sqlite file must follow this format exactly**.

-### The Reaction Network Database
+### The Lattice Reaction Network Database

 There are two tables in the reaction network database both of which **must be created and filled in by the user**:
 - <span style="color:#0066CC"> metadata </span> : This table consists of one line for the total number of species and reactions in the simulation.

 ```
      CREATE TABLE metadata (
             number_of_species   INTEGER NOT NULL,
             number_of_reactions INTEGER NOT NULL
     );